What are the Functions of Low Gear in Automatic Transmission?

 If you are wondering what is the L gear in a car, here is your answer.

 L – is the symbol of Low

-When to Use Low Gears in Automatic Transmission?
+When To Use The Low Gear in Automatic Transmission?

-Drivers use the low gear in auto vehicles for some specific reasons.
-For answering the question: When to use L gear, let’s find out:
+Drivers use the lower gear in auto vehicles for specific reasons.
+To answer the question of when to use L gear, let’s find out!

 Just check the vehicle’s speed limitations for first gear from the owner’s manual and don’t cross that limit while towing.
 It will keep the torque consistent and won’t put stress on the motor.

 Using the brakes for slowing down while riding down a sharp road or hill can overheat them and possibly lead to brake failure.
 You can use the first gear to take the pressure off the brakes.

 While you will still need them, they won’t wear out easily because the engine will do some ‘braking’ on the low gear.